 Equity

-- Common Stock: The par value of shares issued to investors.
+- Common Stock: The par value of shares issued to investors

-So if a company has $1 million in assets, and $400,000 in liabilities, the remaining $600,000 is equity.
+If a company has $1 million in assets, and $400,000 in liabilities, the remaining $600,000 is equity.

 Classified vs Unclassified Balance Sheet